redhat-cop/image-scanning-signing-service/README.md

 ### Declare an Intent to Sign the Image

-To delare your intent to sign the previously built image, a new `ImageSigningRequest` can be created within the project.
+To declare your intent to sign the previously built image, a new `ImageSigningRequest` can be created within the project.
 A typical request is shown below

 ```
 apiVersion: cop.redhat.com/v1alpha1